-In the event of oversubscription in any of the above criteria, priority will be determined in order of straight-line distance from home to school, as measured by Tower Hamlets Council's Geographical Information System (see note 5).
+In the event of oversubscription in any of the above criteria, priority will be allocated to children who have a brother or sister at school at the time of admission.
+Where more than one applicant fulfils this criteria, priority will be determined in order of straight-line distance from home to school, as measured by Tower Hamlets Council's Geographical Information System (see note 5).
+Where more than one applicant has the same distance a decision will be made using random allocation.

-If there are less than 10 qualified applicants for World Faith places, any unfilled places will become additional open places.
+If there are less than 21 qualified applicants for foundation places, any unfilled places will become additional open places.
 Unsuccessful applicants for foundation places will be considered for any open places remaining unfilled at the end of the allocation procedure.

-(C) Open Places
+(B) Open Places

-The Governing Body has designated up to 8 places as open places, to be offered to children who do not qualify for a foundation place, but whose parents have chosen the school for the type of education it provides.
-Parents applying for an open place do so knowing that the school aims to provide an education based on Christian principles and, therefore, the Governing Body hopes that all children will take part in the Christian worship of the school and attend religious education lessons.
+The Governing Body has designated up to 9 places as open places, to be offered to children who do not qualify for a foundation place, but whose parents have chosen the school for the type of education it provides.
+Parents applying for an open place do so knowing that the school aims to provide an education based on Christian principles and, therefore, the Governing Body expects that all children will take part in the Christian worship of the school and attend religious education lessons.